flexoffer/flexoffer-specifications/Specifications.md

 ```

-Table 2.2 describes the sub-attributes more in detail.
+Table 2.2 describes the sub-attributes of the flexOfferProfileConstraints more in detail.
 |Attribute |Mandatory| Type |Description|
 |-------|-------|----|-------|
 |EnergyConstraintsList |Yes |Object |Contains the list(s) of energy constraints for one time unit.
 Has two sub-elements: lower, and upper.|